 Small Suppliers 1 representative from each Member that is a Small Supplier (with the total number of representatives for this constituency being equal to the number of Members that are a Small Supplier).
 Micro Business Suppliers 1 representative from each Micro Business Supplier (with the total number of representatives for this constituency being equal to the number of Members that are a Micro Business Supplier).
-Citizens Advice Service 21 2 representatives.
+Citizens Advice Service 2 representatives.

 - 1.3.5.A Licensee can at any given time only fall within one constituency; - 1.3.5.1.
-The constituency within which a Licensee (taken together with all other Licensees within the same Group) falls at any given time shall be determined by the self-declaration form, set out in Appendix 2 of this Section B ('SMICoP Supplier Constituency Self-Declaration Form'), as completed by the Licensee (taken together with all other Licensees within the same Group), and held by the Code Administrator at that specific time. - 1.3.5.2.
-Where the Licensee (acting both in its own capacity as a Licensee and for and on behalf of all other Licensees within the same Group) is a Member as at 1 March 2019, it shall: - 1.3.5.2.1 complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on 1 March 2019; and - 1.3.5.2.2 thereafter complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on 1 June annually up to but not including 01 June 2021. - 1.3.5.3 Where the Licensee (acting both in its own capacity as a Licensee and for and on behalf of all other Licensees within the same Group) is not a Member as at 1 March 2019 it shall: - 1.3.5.3.1 complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on the date it first becomes a Member; and
+The constituency within which a Licensee falls at any given time shall be determined by the self-declaration form, set out in Appendix 2 of this Section B ('SMICOP Supplier Constituency Self-Declaration Form'), as completed by the Licensee, and held by the Code Administrator at that given time. - 1.3.5.2.
+Where the Licensee is a Member as at [27 November 2017], it shall: - 1.3.5.2.1 complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on [27 November 2017]; and - 1.3.5.2.2 thereafter complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on 1 June in each year. - 1.3.5.3 Where the Licensee is not a Member as at [27 November 2017] it shall: - 1.3.5.3.1 complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on the date it becomes a Member; and - 1.3.5.2.2 thereafter complete and submit to the Code Administrator a SMICoP Supplier Constituency Self-Declaration Form on 1 June in each year. - 1.3.5.4 A SMICoP Supplier Constituency Self-Declaration Form completed and submitted by a Licensee shall be Valid where it is completed and submitted to the Code Administrator in accordance with the requirements in paragraphs 1.3.5.2 or 1.3.5.3 (as the case may be).
+Where the Code Administrator does not hold a Valid SMICoP Supplier Constituency

-21 Citizens Advice Service (which throughout the document shall be read as including Citizens Advice Service Scotland) represents Domestic and Micro-Business Customers.
+&lt;sup>21 Citizens Advice Service (which throughout the document shall be read as including Citizens Advice Service Scotland) represents Domestic and Micro-Business Customers.